edge-cloud/www.edge-cloud.net/_posts/2013-06-07-measuring-network-throughput.md

 This variable takes 3 different values which holds information on how much TCP sendbuffer memory space each TCP socket has to use.
 Every TCP socket has this much buffer space to use before the buffer is filled up.
 Each of the three values are used under different conditions.
 The first value in this variable tells the minimum TCP send buffer space available for a single TCP socket.
 The second value in the variable tells us the default buffer space allowed for a single TCP socket to use.
 The third value tells the kernel the maximum TCP send buffer space.
 Again we want to manipulate the third value.
 This time on the sender side

 Let's double the TCP Window size, thus reaching 128K.
-Using the <a href="https://www.switch.ch/network/tools/tcp_throughput/" target="_blank">TCP throughput calculator</a> from switch.ch, we should expect a maximum TCP throughput of 5.92 Mbit/sec with these settings:
+Using the [TCP throughput calculator](https://www.switch.ch/network/tools/tcp_throughput/) from switch.ch, we should expect a maximum TCP throughput of 5.92 Mbit/sec with these settings:

 First, change the maximum TCP windows size (receiving) on the receiver: